 At this point you're designer will usually draw up some sketches of what your piece will look like and give you a chance to make a couple edits.
 It is a LOT easier (and cheaper) to change a drawing than it is a piece of metal.
 Now is the time to make any changes or fine tune what you want it to look like.
 Once you've signed off on the final draft, the artist will get to work!

 Your designer will be in communication with you as they are creating your piece.
 If you work with me, at this point I'll be excitedly sending you process shots and updates as your jewelry is being made!

 Once the final piece is complete your artist will send you one last photo and the invoice for the rest of the job.
 Once the invoice is paid then they will ship off your piece to you for you to love and cherish forever!

-If you are interested in creating a beautiful custom piece together, and would like to discuss some specifics drop me a line here!
+My books for custom open in January 2022!
+If you are interested in creating a beautiful custom piece together, and would like to get on my contact list for January please drop me a line here!